markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 ## Merge Branch

-Our work on this GitHub issue is done, which means it's time to revisit the Git branch workflow:
+Our work on this GitHub issue is done, which means it's time to revisit the Git branch workflow.
+We'll want these optimizations to be part of the final judged version, so let's update `master` while we're at it:

 1. `git status` to verify the correct files were modified